Western Australia

 Overview

-1. Western Australia (WA) is 2.5 million square kilometres in size, and one third of Australia’s land mass.
+1. Western Australia is 2.5 million square kilometres in size, and one third of Australia’s land mass.

 1986